What is employee resource utilization?

 Because it’s much faster than trying to do it manually with spreadsheets.
 And leaves less room for calculation errors and oversights.

-Here’s how to do it with Scoro:
+Here’s how to do it with a resource management tool like Scoro:

 1. Set your team’s availability